 If you would like to help the orphanage, or reach out to Budi, email email@example.com

 Welcome to my world of ideas, wellbeing & purpose.
-I am a writer, facilitator, consultant & mentor.
+I am a writer, consultant, concept creator & wellbeing advisor.
 My training is in Positive Psychology, Psychotherapy & creative communication.
 You can reach me at firstname.lastname@example.org.